ShoumikMajumdar/Object-Shape-Analysis-and-Segmentation/README.md

   <h3> Problem Definition </h3>
   <p>
-  Given a binary image (e.g. hands or tumor images), we try to find connected components and label each object.
+  Given a binary image (e.g. hands or tumor images), I try to find connected components and label each object.
 We try to detect boundary and skeleton of an object.
-We also calculate object area, orientation, circularity, and compactness for each object.
+I also calculate object area, orientation, circularity, and compactness for each object.
   </p>